Viktor Gyökeres: Brighton & Hove Albion

 Gyökeres officially joined Brighton on 1 January 2018 and began training with the club's under-23 side.
 He made his senior debut for the club on 28 August, starting in a 1–0 EFL Cup defeat to Southampton.
 On 26 January 2019, Gyökeres made his FA Cup debut coming on as a sub in a 0–0 draw at home to West Bromwich Albion.

-In July 2019 he moved on loan to German second tier side FC St. Pauli for the 2019–20 season.
+In July 2019, he moved on loan to German second-tier side St. Pauli for the 2019–20 season.
 On the opening day of the season he made his debut coming on as a sub in a 1–1 away draw to Arminia.
 Gyökeres scored his first goal for St Pauli on 29 September scoring the second in a 2–0 home victory over SV Sandhausen.

 On 17 September 2020, Gyökeres scored his first goal for Brighton in a 4–0 victory against Portsmouth in the EFL Cup.
 On 2 October 2020, Gyökeres joined EFL Championship side Swansea City on loan for the remainder of the 2020–21 season.
 He made his debut a day later, coming on as a substitute in a 2–1 home win over Millwall.
 He scored his first goal for the club on 9 January 2021, scoring the second in a 2–0 away win over Stevenage sending Swansea through to the fourth round of the FA Cup.
 He was recalled by Brighton on 14 January 2021.